kxnja/Empire-Lupin-one-Writeup/Writeup.md

 ## Step 6

 We need to know the encoding format that was used and the tools that you will use to decrypt the text.
-We will use Cipher Identifier on the dcode website.
+We will use the Cipher Identifier tool on the dcode website.

 Now to access the internet and go to the dcode website you need to save the VM state and change the VM network settings to bridged adapter.

 Go to the URL https://www.dcode.fr/cipher-identifier and paste the message.

 After the analysis the tools points out that the most probable format is base 58.